DarSwin: Distortion Aware Radial Swin Transformer: Classification experiments

 We are interested in evaluating whether our distortion-aware method can better generalize to other unseen lenses at test time.
-Hence, we train each approach on a specific distortion level (c.f. \cref{sec:dataset-classification}) and evaluate them on all distortion values $\xi \in [0, 1]$.
-For this, the entire test set is distorted using a single $\xi$ value, and we repeat this process for every $\xi$ in uniform discrete interval $[0, 1]$ with step size 10, to simulate different lens distortion.
+Hence, we train each approach on a level of distortion (c.f. \cref{sec:dataset}) and evaluate them on all distortion values $\xi \in [0, 1]$.
+For this, entire test set is distorted using a single $\xi$ value, and we repeat this process for every $\xi \in [0, 1]$ to simulate different lens distortion.

 Results are reported in \cref{fig:results-distortion}, where the distribution of training distortions is drawn in pink.
-We observe that \thename performs on par with the baselines when test distortions overlap with training, but shows much greater zero-shot generalization capabilities outside of the training lens distortion domain.
+We observe that \thename performs on par with the baselines when test distortions overlap with training, but shows much greater generalization capabilities outside of the training domain.
 Furthermore, \cref{tab:distortion_results_table} shows the top-1 accuracy for the test set distorted with $\xi = 0.4$, which is in none of the training intervals.
-Again, we note that \thename yields better generalization accuracy (without fine-tuning) than all baselines, even Swin(undis) which also has access to the ground truth distortion function (see \cref{sec:baselines}).
+Again, we note that \thename yields better generalization accuracy (without fine-tuning) than all baselines, even Swin (undis) which also has access to the ground truth distortion function (see \cref{sec:baselines}).